-MOPAN, 2019.
+&lt;sup>225 MOPAN, 2019.
 Synthesis Report.
 Country-level collaboration between FAO, IFAD and WFP.
 Paris: MOPAN: August 2019: p 10.
-226 WFP, 2019.
+WFP, 2019.
 Update of WFP's safety nets policy.
 Policy evaluation.
 Rome: WFP OEV: p 21.

-a better chance that they will go smoothly.
+be a complex challenge unless they are assessing joint RBA programmes or projects - in which case there is a better chance that they will go smoothly.
 The 2016 joint evaluation synthesis of FAO's and IFAD's engagement in pastoral development is a good example.
-It covered 43 evaluations conducted between 2003 and 2013 as well as other relevant documents, and included a mapping of all relevant projects undertaken in this period by FAO and IFAD.227 More recently, the three RBA evaluation offices, together with the evaluation office of UNIDO, have been working together to gather evidence on effective interventions to maintain or restore food security during or after times of crisis - such as the COVID-19 pandemic (para.
+It covered 43 evaluations conducted between 2003 and 2013 as well as other relevant documents, and included a mapping of all relevant projects undertaken in this period by FAO and IFAD.
+More recently, the three RBA evaluation offices, together with the evaluation office of UNIDO, have been working together to gather evidence on effective interventions to maintain or restore food security during or after times of crisis - such as the COVID-19 pandemic (para.
 158).